Offirmo/minisite-wedding-ghpages/content/page2.markdown

 ---
 anchor:
-  en: "Venue"
+  en: "Where and how ?"
-  fr: "Comment venir ?"
+  fr: "Où et comment ?"
 background: ""
 layout: map
 coordinate_01: